hashicorp/terraform-website/content/source/docs/enterprise-beta/api/workspaces.html.md

 ## Create a Workspace with a VCS Configuration

 The default `/workspaces` endpoint creates a workspace without configuring the VCS connection (`ingress-trigger`).
-In Beta there is no dedicated endpoint for managing the `ingress-trigger` so it must be configured at the time of workspace creation.

 | Method | Path           |
 | :----- | :------------- |